 Enphase Energy, Inc. (NASDAQ: ENPH)

-Enphase Energy focuses on home energy solutions and is best known for semiconductor-based microinverters.
-These microinverters convert solar power from direct current to alternating current to power in a wide range of devices.
+Enphase Energy specializes in home energy solutions, notably its semiconductor-based microinverters that convert solar power from direct current (DC) to alternating current (AC), enabling solar energy use in homes and businesses.

 Sunrun Inc. (NASDAQ: RUN)